-14.1.
+15.1.
 Policy

 There is a detailed Health & Safety Policy in which the arrangements for how the College undertakes its duties are set out.
-Responsibility for and management of health and safety rests with the College Council and is delegated to the Domestic Bursar and heads of department.
+Responsibility for and management of health and safety rests with the College Council and is delegated to the Head of Estates and heads of department.
 The College Safety Adviser is an external consultant.
 The Health & Safety Policy can be viewed on the College website - Health and Safety Policy.pdf (cam.ac.uk)

-14.2.
+15.2.
 Management and Supervision